Captain America and the Falcon: Plot synopsis

-Issues #13–14: "American Psycho"

 At the Falcon's apartment he and Captain America find themselves in a heated argument that ends with the Falcon proclaiming "Captain America and the Falcon are finished!"
 Captain America sadly walks away just as an enraged ex-associate of the Falcon appears with a gun and shoots at the Falcon.
 The bullet misses its target but hits Captain America in the head.
 The Falcon rushes his partner to the hospital where Captain America begins to fight for his life.
-While this is happening, the "Anti-Cap" attacks the embassy of Baud Olan, a middle eastern country he accuses of harboring terrorists.
-In the wake of this the Falcon seeks out the "Anti-Cap" and confronts him.
+While this is happening, "Anti-Cap" attacks the embassy of Baud Olan, a middle eastern country he accuses of harboring terrorists.
+In the wake of this the Falcon seeks out "Anti-Cap" and confronts him.

-After recovering in the hospital Captain America seeks out the "Anti-Cap" in an effort to find the now missing Falcon.
+After recovering in the hospital Captain America seeks out "Anti-Cap" in an effort to find the now missing Falcon.
 He tracks him to Paris.
-The "Anti-Cap" refuses to reveal the Falcon's whereabouts and instead decides to attack Captain America.
+"Anti-Cap" refuses to reveal the Falcon's whereabouts and instead decides to attack Captain America.
 Their long fight ends when a defeated "Anti-Cap" allows himself to be run over by a subway train.